-Revised law (in force from 1 January 2018)
+Revised law (in force since 1 January 2018)

-As noted in question 18, the German Investment Tax Act was revised in 2016 and the new rules will become effective on 1 January 2018.
-As noted, funds in the form of a partnership are now outside the scope of the AIF (ie, in effect, no change compared to the current law for most non-retail AIFs as they are often structured as limited partnerships).
-Thus, the new law only applies to non-retail funds if they are structured in a corporate of contractual form.
-Under the new law, there is an option for certain qualifying specialised investment funds to opt out of the new 'opaque regime' and, instead, to apply the 'restricted transparency regime' (ie, the tax regime for investment funds under the law currently in force until the end of 2017 (see question 18)).
+As noted in question 18, funds in the form of a partnership are now outside the scope of the Investment Tax Act.
+In effect, there is no change compared to the previous law for most non-retail AIFs as they are often structured as limited partnerships.
+Thus, the new law only applies to non-retail funds if they are structured in a corporate or a contractual form.
+Under the new law, there is an option for certain qualifying specialised investment funds to opt out of the new 'opaque regime' and, instead, to apply the 'restricted transparency regime' (ie, the tax regime for investment funds under the previous law, which was in force until the end of 2017, but with certain amendments).

-Specialised investment funds may only have a maximum of 100 investors (as is currently the case).
-Unlike the current law, there is a look-through approach with respect to partnerships as investors (ie, each partner of such partnership is counted as one investor of the fund).
-However, individuals may now invest directly in a specialised investment fund, provided that they hold such fund interests as part of their 'business assets' (previously, only indirect participations of investors were possible).
+Specialised investment funds may only have a maximum of 100 investors (as was the case previously).
+Unlike the previous law (in force until end of 2017), there is a look-through approach with respect to partnerships as investors (ie, each partner of such partnership is counted as one investor of the fund).
+However, individuals may now invest directly in a specialised investment fund, provided that they hold such fund interests as part of their business assets (previously, only indirect participations of investors were possible).

 To qualify as a specialised investment fund, a fund must satisfy certain criteria with respect to regulation, redemption rights, eligible assets and investment restrictions.
-These are substantially similar to the criteria under the current law (although certain changes with respect to the definition of 'securities' apply).
+These are substantially similar to the criteria under the previous law (although certain changes with respect to the definition of 'securities' apply).